 Iridium data communications capability:

-UNAVCO now provides a global data communication solution for geodetic GPS data retrieval based on the Iridium satellite system.
+GAGE now provides a global data communication solution for geodetic GPS data retrieval based on the Iridium satellite system.

 Local and remote development test facilities established:

-Resources for testing and validation of components and systems for remote Polar extreme environment applications include the Niwot Ridge facility at 11,600ft elevation on the continental divide, the Marshall facilty outside of Boulder, and a Thermotron environmental test chamber at UNAVCO.
+Resources for testing and validation of components and systems for remote Polar extreme environment applications include the Niwot Ridge facility at 11,600ft elevation on the continental divide, the Marshall facilty outside of Boulder, and a Thermotron environmental test chamber at GAGE.

 New for 2004